bridgoon97/bridgoon97.github.io/_pages/about.md

 I am interested in spatial audio reproduction, real-time audio DSP with deep learning, and VR/AR audio in general.
 During my PhD, I have been focusing on building head-tracked personal sound zone systems that allow headphone-free, personalized spatial audio delivery to multiple listeners.
 In my spare time, I am also enthusiastic in performing & composing music, and am a member of the [Princeton Laptop Orchestra (PLOrk)](https://plork.princeton.edu/).
 (Here is an [interview](https://mae.princeton.edu/about-mae/spotlight/yue-qiao-enhancing-sound-experience) of me if you are interested to know more!)

-**I am currently looking for industry opportunities in spatial audio related research roles after my PhD graduation (expected in Summer 2024).
-Please contact me if you know of such positions!** :slightly_smiling_face:

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->